abbeygirl/nzedb/Database-Administration.md

-## Database administration for nZEDb
+## Database Administration for nZEDb

 A simple list of database SQL statements cut & paste ready.